wehlutyk/thesis/content/1-introduction-1-intro.md

 Indeed, if we aim to carve life at its joints, the way we combine the diverse theoretical and empirical programmes that describe it will constrain the resulting bones and muscles carved out.
 In other words, choosing an assembly of fields goes hand in hand with a view of what it means to be human, of what exactly nature and culture correspond to, and of how we can best approach the emergence, complexity, and evolution of human life through time.

-\todo{Not bad, but maybe needs to give an early hint of what I'll do, which is not that broad.
-Remember to start easy (but rich) before going to more complex things.}

 <!--
 These questions guide the works gathered in the present thesis.
 With it I aim to contribute, however modestly, to the development of an integral and open science of life and mind.